samid737/scrambledev/_posts/2017-10-06-features-part-1-landing-gear-runway.md

 ![RWY]({{ site.url }}/scrambledev/assets/images/RWY.png).

 A second sprite is finally added to the world.
 A runway is added using [tileSprites](https://phaser.io/examples/v2/category/tile-sprites) so that the length of the runway can be varied.
 The runway is stretched to the entire game width for now.
 There is no scenery involved yet, its just one infinitely stretching runway, perfect for testing purposes.
-This is the second sprite with A physics body attached to it.
+This is the second sprite with a physics body attached to it.
 The sprite position is fixed to the bottom of the game world.

 ## Take-off/landing